apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ## Calibration Reports in LaTeX
 The LaTeX approach to creating documents separates layout from content: in other words, the style and typesetting of a document are defined separately.
-This section presents an example of how to build up a LaTeX style specification for calibration reports.
+This section presents an example of a LaTeX style specification for calibration reports.

-It will help to take a look at the end result, so we have an idea of what we are working towards.
+It will help to begin by looking at a complete report, so we have an idea of what we are working towards.
 A PDF/A file created using our style is available [here](supplied\ex_report.pdf){:target="_blank"}.
-The PDF file also has an `XLSX` spreadsheet embedded.
+This file also has an `XLSX` spreadsheet embedded.

-The LaTeX source file for the calibration report follows below.
+The LaTeX source file for this calibration report is shown below (from the `LMI-report-cls` folder of the [github respository](https://github.com/apmp-dxfg/pdfa3-documents/tree/main/LMI-report-cls){:target="_blank"}).
-This file contains 'mark-up' commands, text, and other content.
+It contains 'mark-up' commands, text, and other content.
-The appearance is specified in a LaTeX style file called `LMIReport`; the mark-up relates to the structure of the document.
+The appearance is specified in a LaTeX file called `LMIReport.cls`; the mark-up relates to the structure of the document.

 {% highlight tex %}
 {% raw %}
 \DocumentMetadata{